dessa-oss/atlas/api_docs/sources/log_metrics.md

 Log metrics within a stage from where it is called.
+This is a way for Foundations to keep track of the metric.
+After job is finished, metric is accessible programmatically or through GUI.

 __Arguments__